 9. Run resident referral programs

 According to our study, referrals from a friend or family member are the most trusted source of information for renters.
+In fact, nearly 90% of renters trust recommendations from family or friends!

 Many apartment marketing strategies include resident referral programs, but if this isn’t something you’re offering, now’s the time to start.